Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Discussions and Perspectives

-At last, one might ask how such internally causality breaking in quantum systems can be detected experimentally.
+At last, one might ask how such internal causality breaking in quantum systems can be detected experimentally.
 To a certain extent, it requires to detect the advanced-time effect rather than the retarded-time effect in the dynamical evolution, which is far more than just a difficulty.
-State-of-the-art experimental setups are needed.
-The advanced experimental technologies, such as precision measurement or non-demolition measurements \cite{Thorne1980,Haroche2007a,Haroche2007b} and the faster detection with attosecond spectroscopy \cite{Krausz2009,Agostini2014} may be useful.
-Nevertheless, we show that the internally causality breaking in quantum systems is the inherent property of quantum mechanics.
-It opens up a new avenue to explore many related fundamental physics problems that have not been fully understood so far, such as the foundation of thermalization in nature, the dynamical evolution of bio-systems, and even the origin of our universe, etc. It may also provide a new direction for the development of quantum technology.
-As one knows, the main obstacle for the development of quantum technology comes from the inevitable decoherence effect.
-From our previous research on decoherence theory \cite{TZ2008, Zhang2012, LZ2018, HZ2022b}, one can see that decoherence stems from the same reason as the emergence of entanglement and probability in quantum systems, i.e., the internally causality breaking.
-Therefore, instead of devoting huge resources to overcome the inevitable decoherence effects raised by the environment as well as the manipulations of quantum states (it also has the same problem for topological states \cite{LZ2018,HZ2020}) for performing quantum computational unitary operations, it may be a more promising direction for attempting to compatibly combine and utilize the characteristics of entanglement, decoherence and probabilities together towards achieving new breakthroughs in quantum technology.
-We leave these researches for further investigations.
+Although measuring the two-time correlations of the quadrature matrix in quantum optics is not a big problem, state-of-the-art experimental setups are needed.
+The advanced experimental technologies, such as precision measurement or non-demolition measurements and the faster detection with attosecond spectroscopy may be useful tools.
+We leave this practical measurement problem to experimentalists.
+Nevertheless, we show that the internal causality breaking in quantum systems is an inherent property of quantum mechanics.
+It opens up a new avenue to explore many related fundamental physics problems that have not been fully understood so far, such as the foundation of thermalization in nature, the dynamical evolution of bio-systems, and even the origin and the evolution of our universe, etc. The dynamic processes in these fields are dominated with nonequilibrium in nature and cannot follow the principle of causality at the atomic level from the open system point of view.